Red Sox hope bullpen woes don’t doom playoff chances

 Manager Alex Cora said Wednesday he remained confident in his bullpen, insisting the late-season woes weren’t a local phenomenon.

-“You look around the league in September, there were some great bullpens that became bad,” he said Wednesday as the Red Sox awaited the winner of the Oakland-New York wild-card game.
+“You look around the league in September, there were some great bullpens that became bad,” he said Wednesday before the Red Sox learned they will be facing the rival Yankees in the AL Division Series.
 “They were hit around.
 They were giving up leads.

 “It’s the nature of 162 games,” Cora said.
 “We’re going to the same guys, and it seemed like some of them hit the wall.”